maxmatical/ml-cheatsheet/ML tips/NLP_IR/README.md

 - unsupervised
 - SOTA in zero-shot retrieval (BEIR) **.485 nDCG@10**
 - claim: doesn't need to fine-tune on a downstream dataset
+- also uses mean pooling (like GTR, Sentence T5)

 7. Spider
 - https://arxiv.org/pdf/2112.07708.pdf